In this guide

 Weak Wi-Fi can drastically impact broadband speed and reliability so it’s important to ensure you have good reception wherever you’re working.

-Upgrading the router is also a good way to improve Wi-Fi range.
+Upgrading the router is a good way to improve Wi-Fi range.
 Many mid-to-high end routers offer multiple antennas and various other tricks to provide better speed and signal.
 The antennas are usually upgradeable too.

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.

 Powerline adapters are a clever bit of tech that turn your home’s electrical circuits into a network.
-Simply plug in one adapter next to the router, and add other adapters anywhere on the same circuit (which for many homes will be any other socket) to extend the network without having to install network cables.
+Simply plug in one adapter next to the router, and add other adapters anywhere on the same circuit (which for many homes will be any other power socket) to extend the network without having to install network cables.

 Home working broadband in rural areas